rackerlabs/atom-hopper/README.txt

 Content-Type: application/atom+xml

-Add Category
+Adding One or More Categories

-To add categories an ATOM entry needs to include the category element along with a term attribute:
+To add categories to an ATOM entry you need to include the category element along with a term attribute:

 <category term="mycategory1" />